Mr Edit logo

 This assumes some rewriting and a brief report on the project (probably around 500 words).
 I estimate about one hour work.
 If it's a particularly tricky job, I'll advise beforehand.
 The rate could go to 2p per word, which I think is still pretty good value.
 To keep your costs down, edit as much as possible before I see the document.

-All jobs, incidentally, are spell checked.
+All jobs, incidentally, are spellchecked.

 For a 50,000 word fiction project, the base cost is still likely to be around 1p per word, but I'll give a more comprehensive report (probably around 2000-4000 words) and will assume a little more direct writing.
 That kind of job usually takes around 50 hours.
-I'll spell check and will do what I can to advise on problems, inconsistencies, poor characterisations, etc. And I'll tell you straight if I think you're wasting your money - in which case you may want to try another editor, and/or work on it yourself some more.
-Make sure you want to hear my opinion.
-It could be hard.
+I'll spellcheck and will do what I can to advise on problems, inconsistencies, poor characterisations, etc. And I'll tell you straight if I think you're wasting your moneyin which case you may want to try another editor, and/or work on it yourself some more.

 Some editors are happy to work on anything (and I'm not casting aspersions on anyone by that remark).
 For myself, I need to enjoy and become involved in a project, and if I feel it's below a certain threshold, I simply won't be able to do a good job and would prefer not to take it on.